CUI hosted the first #UrbanExchange speed networking event on April 30, 2019.

 We would like to thank our sponsors for the opportunity to host the event and we thank everyone who attended for their contribution to the development and advancement of their professional fields!
 Particular appreciation goes to our event sponsor Arup and our partners: ULI Toronto, Ryerson University’s School of Urban and Regional Planning and the University of Toronto: Munk School of Global Affairs and Public Policy; Urban Studies and the School of Cities.

-This event was part of a CUI project, the City Building Leadership Program (CBLP).
-With funding from the Ontario Ministry of Training, Colleges and Universities, this project is helping to give planning and policy students the soft skills and real-world experience needed for success after graduation.
+This event was part of the CUI’s City Building Leadership Program (CBLP).
+This program is funded by the Ontario Ministry of Training, Colleges and Universities.
+It is helping to give planning and policy students the soft skills and real-world experience needed for success after graduation.